Migration phase 3 - client-side configuration

 Use a software deployment solution to deploy the script to the users.
 For example, use System Center Configuration Manager packages and programs.
 In the properties of the package and program, under Run mode, specify that the script runs with the permissions of the user.

 Ask the user to run the script when they are signed in to their computer.

 The two scripts include a version number and do not rerun until this version number is changed.
 This means that you can leave the scripts in place until the migration is complete.
 However, if you do make changes to the scripts that you want computers and users to rerun on their Windows computers, update the following line in both scripts to a higher value:

 The user configuration script is designed to run after the client configuration script, and uses the version number in this check.
-It will stop if the client configuration script with the same version has not run.
-This check ensures that the two scripts are run in the right sequence.
+It stops if the client configuration script with the same version has not run.
+This check ensures that the two scripts run in the right sequence.

 When you cannot migrate all your Windows clients at once, run the following procedures for batches of clients.
 For each user who has a Windows computer that you want to migrate in your batch, add the user to the AIPMigrated group that you created earlier.